-However, there's a small group of people that absolutely hate what the internet has done to the favorite fishery.
+That's why, there's a growing movement of people that absolutely hate what the internet has done to the favorite fishery.
 Here is a sampling of what I generally see whenever a thread gets blown up

 "I'm sick and tired of these losers asking to be spoon fed, get off your lazy asses and do your own leg work"